 As children develop from children to teenagers to adults they go through a series of developmental stages that are important to all aspects of their personhood including physical, intellectual, emotional and social.
-Where a 5-year-old is capable of complex play and using lots of imagination, children from 8-12 years of age are able to manage more independence and have a greater sense of right and wrong.
 Though the activities are aimed at grade specific groups, we encourage you to adapt them to suit the needs and abilities of your class.
 Be creative!